junglok/tem-docs/docs/batch/jobscripts.md

 * **`-l walltime=00:05:00`**
   > requests 5 minutes as the maximum job execution (*walltime*) time.
 Specified in `HH:MM:SS` format.
 * **`-l select=2:ncpus=16:mem=64GB:mpiprocs=16`**
   > a computational *resource chunk* request, detailing the quantity and configuration of *compute nodes* required for this job.
-This example requests a *selection* of 2 nodes, where each node must have 16 CPU cores and 64GB free memory, each of which we will use as an MPI rank in our application.
+This example requests a *selection* of 2 nodes (chunks), where each node (chunk) must have 16 CPU cores and 64GB free memory, each of which we will use as an MPI rank in our application.
+In this document, *node* and *chunk* can be used interchangeably.

 ### **Script contents**